Learning Loss: What can you do for student learning loss right now?

 Summer learning loss is a typical issue in the classroom each fall.
 Students return from summer break, and they appear to be behind.
 Based on studies, students can have 17-34% learning loss.
 But how learning is measured and then lost can vary between studies.
 As teachers, we feel it at the beginning of each school year.
 Students need more reviewing of core concepts as you teach new concepts.
 So anecdotally, learning loss happens in every classroom, and it happens after extended breaks.

 If teachers have been dealing with learning loss each year, what makes pandemic learning loss so different?
-The most significant difference has to do with expectations.
-Because remote learning occurred during the pandemic, school officials expect students to be in the same predicted place with their learning as students of previous years.
-This is not the case.
+The most significant difference lies in the scope and impact of the disruption.
+During the pandemic, remote learning became the norm, but it didn’t affect all students equally.
+School officials expected students to be at the same academic level as their pre-pandemic peers, but this was not the case.

 • Lack of technology access